OzasaHiro/AIdea_Catcher/AIdea_Catcher_Structure.md

-1. Career Consultant Agent (Sample Code: ***)
+1. Career Consultant Agent (Sample Code: ***) <br>
- -1 Analyze future dreams and resume content to devise a realization plan that maximizes one's talents.
+ (1) Analyze future dreams and resume content to devise a realization plan that maximizes one's talents.
- -2 Help visualize the future concretely through articles or visions of the future where the realization plan has been achieved.
+ (2) Help visualize the future concretely through articles or visions of the future where the realization plan has been achieved.

-2. Dream Realization Support Agent
+2. Dream Realization Support Agent <br>
- -1 Roadmap Development Feature
+ (1) Roadmap Development Feature
      Develop a roadmap towards realizing the plan proposed in item 1 above.
- -2 Education Planning Feature
+ (2) Education Planning Feature
      Based on educational databases such as online education and internet search results, consider what kind of education should be pursued in the future.
      NOTE: For the hackathon, manually research several online education options and create a dummy database to use (3) Daily Activity Planning Feature